13 Interesting Facts About the Australian Cockroach

-As much as we hate them, however, cockroaches are some of the most fascinating insects that we’ve ever found on earth.
-Did you know they are one of the fastest and strongest animals?
-And we bet you knew they’re among the most resilient creatures on the planet.
-Those are some basic facts that we should get past them and explore the exciting things about cockroaches.
+As much as we hate them, we have to admit that cockroaches are some of the most fascinating insects that we’ve ever found on earth.
+Did you know they are among the fastest and strongest animals?
+And we bet you knew they're among the most resilient creatures on the planet.
+Those are some basic facts but there are still a lot more to explore when it comes to cockroaches.

-A cockroach can grow to near 10 cm in size!
+1. A cockroach can grow to nearly 10 cm in size

 The Australian roach can grow up to around 5 centimetres.
 It’s funny when you come across a specimen like that.
 However, it's a lot more terrifying if you ever cross paths with the biggest of them all.
 The Central American giant cave cockroach can grow to about 10 centimetres.

-Unlike the cave cockroaches, it’s known that Australian cockroaches enter homes to search for food.
-Some even in the search for a new place to call home.
-Now, if we are talking 5 centimetres worth of cockroach, you might even split the rent
+Unlike the cave cockroaches, it’s known that Australian cockroaches enter houses to search for food.
+Some even come in search of a new place to call home.
+Now, if we are talking 5 centimetres worth of cockroach, you might even split the rent.

 We, humans, loathe loneliness.
 Every one of us needs a hug from time to time.
 It’s the same thing with cockroaches.
 Because of their social nature, roaches can be lonely.
 They follow a particular social structure.
 Because of that, cockroaches even suffer from ill-health if they are left alone.

 Now, we are not saying that you should go and pet the roaches in your home.
-Or hug them, if they are 5 cm long… Who knows… In fact, if you have a cockroach infestation take action fast!
+Or hug them, if they are 5 cm long… In fact, if you have a cockroach infestation, take action fast!

-They can hear you!
-(But not with their ears.)
+3. They can hear you!
+(But not with their ears)

 Yes, unlike most animals that walk on Earth cockroaches hear with their legs.
 The amazing way they do it is with tiny hairs on their legs.
 The hairs pick up the sound as a wave, and that’s how they can hear.
 Fascinating, isn’t it?

-And they can run as fast on two legs.
+5. And they can run as fast on two legs

 Don’t worry, though, there isn’t any proof that roaches are slowly evolving to take our place.
 You’re safe.

-They are much stronger when they are conceived in space!
+6. They are much stronger when they are conceived in space

 The romantic story of an astronaut going to space and returning with superpowers is coming true.